cslin82/Hangman-Game/README.md

 Each game starts with 9 misses.
 The image will change as the guesses run down.
 A warning will appear with 3 or fewer guesses left.

-The word list is currently 150 random words from [RandomLists word generator](https://www.randomlists.com/random-words).
+The "generic" word list is currently 150 random words from [RandomLists word generator](https://www.randomlists.com/random-words).
+The Texas themed word list is the state symbols, the most populous cities, and other random words and foods that made me hungry.
+The WMATA word list (not yet connected to the HTML) is a list of the stations of the Washington Metro, with the dashes in official names simply changed to spaces.

 See more: [Hangman (game) at Wikipedia](https://en.wikipedia.org/wiki/Hangman_\(game\))